-In our study, by comparison with the Intergrowth-21st and WHO studies, the population was unselected and considerably larger, the data were derived from two centres in the same country and the scans were carried out by sonographers with extensive training in ultrasound examination in pregnancy.
-Our approach, like the one for Intergrowth-21st, used a parametric model.
-This differs from the WHO approach which used non-parametric quantile regression.
-A benefit of the parametric models is that they can easily be used to obtain z scores and percentiles for individual measurements.
+In our study, in comparison with the INTER-GROWTH-21st and WHO studies, the population was unselected and considerably larger, the data were derived from two centers in the same country and the scans were carried out by sonographers with extensive training in ultrasound examination in pregnancy.
+Our approach, like the one of INTERGROWTH-21st, used a parametric model.
+This differs from the approach of the WHO study, which used non-parametric quantile regression.
+A benefit of the parametric models is that they can be used easily to obtain z-scores and percentiles for individual measurements.
 A drawback is the imposition of a specific parametric relationship.
-We used a cubic polynomial to represent the relationship between median level of log transformed weight assuming the same median for both EFW and BW.
+We used a cubic polynomial to represent the relationship between median level of log-transformed weight assuming the same median for both EFW and BW.
 Our model assumed that deviations around the median for BW and EFW followed a bivariate Gaussian distribution.

-The 10th percentile of our EFW chart was considerably higher than that of the Intergrowth-21st and WHO.^{4,5} For example, at 36 weeks' gestation the 10th percentile according to our chart is 2,531 g, whereas the respective values in the WHO and Intergrowth-21st charts are 2,352 g and 2,144 g.
-Such differences are likely to be the consequence of underlying differences in the study populations and demonstrate that the desire for a single international standard for all countries is not appropriate; a single standard would underestimate growth restriction in countries with normal big babies, such as Norway, and overestimate growth restriction in countries with normal small babies, such as India.
+The 10th percentile of our EFW chart was considerably higher than those of the INTERGROWTH-21st and WHO charts^{4,5}.
+For example, at 36 weeks' gestation, the 10th percentile according to our chart was 2531 g, whereas the respective values in the WHO and INTERGROWTH -21st charts are 2352 g and 2144 g.
+Such differences are likely to be a consequence of underlying differences in the study populations and demonstrate that the desire for a single international standard for all countries is not appropriate; a single standard would underestimate growth restriction in countries with normal big babies, such as Norway, and overestimate growth restriction in countries with normal small babies, such as India.